-The invoice displays calculated tax on the value of the turnover.
+The invoice displays a calculated tax on the value of the turnover.
 And depending on the value of turnover, whether it is about selling a product or providing a service, a taxpayer who is in the VAT system can exercise the right to deduction of the previous tax.

 A company registered in the VAT system can calculate this tax on a monthly or quarterly basis.

-The obligation to keep VAT records is prescribed by the Regulation on the form, content and method of keeping records on value-added tax, which defines the form, content and method of keeping records.
+The obligation to keep VAT records is prescribed by the Regulation on the form, content, and method of keeping records on value-added tax, which defines the form, content, and method of keeping records.